angular/angular/aio/content/guide/http.md

   header="app/http-interceptors/caching-interceptor.ts)">
 </code-example>

-* The `isCachable()` function determines if the request is cachable.
+* The `isCacheable()` function determines if the request is cacheable.
-In this sample, only GET requests to the npm package search api are cachable.
+In this sample, only GET requests to the npm package search api are cacheable.

-* If the request is not cachable, the interceptor simply forwards the request to the next handler in the chain.
+* If the request is not cacheable, the interceptor simply forwards the request to the next handler in the chain.

-* If a cachable request is found in the cache, the interceptor returns an `of()` _observable_ with the cached response, by-passing the `next` handler (and all other interceptors downstream).
+* If a cacheable request is found in the cache, the interceptor returns an `of()` _observable_ with the cached response, by-passing the `next` handler (and all other interceptors downstream).

-* If a cachable request is not in cache, the code calls `sendRequest()`.
+* If a cacheable request is not in cache, the code calls `sendRequest()`.
 This function creates a [request clone](#immutability) without headers, because the npm API forbids them.
 The function then forwards the clone of the request to `next.handle()` which ultimately calls the server and returns the server's response.